JensTimmerman/django-cas/README.md

 = Django CAS =

+Forked by Jens Timmerman to add django 1.5+ support

 `django_cas` is a [http://www.ja-sig.org/products/cas/ CAS] 1.0 and CAS 2.0
 authentication backend for [http://www.djangoproject.com/ Django].
 It allows you to use Django's built-in authentication mechanisms and `User` model while